williampathadan/Sprint-Challenge-Authentication/Answers.md

 **Answer**:

-⋅⋅⋅`bcrypt` is a one-way password hashing function.
+`bcrypt` is a one-way password hashing function.
 Using a `salt` with bcrypt make attacks like *rainbow attacks* & *dictionary attacks* nearly impossible.

 ---